 25th Street Corridor Study

 25th Street S is an important section line minor arterial roadway in Fargo’s gridded street network.
 South of 32nd Avenue S, within the area included in this study, the corridor provides for north/south traffic movement between Fargo’s southern residential growth areas to nearby neighborhood retail nodes including grocery stores, retail and dining establishments, and banks.
 In addition, the corridor serves significant medical facilities, financial institutions, schools and churches.
-North of the study area, 25th Street S provides access to I-94 and to employment centers along 13th Ave S, Main Ave, and beyond.
+North of the study area, 25th Street S provides access to I-94 and to employment centers along 13th Avenue S, Main Avenue, and beyond.

-The objective of this effort is to address transportation needs on this segment of 25th Street in order to identify existing and future needs for the corridor, some of which may be incorporated into the City’s short-term pavement improvement project between 32nd Ave S and Rose Creek.
+The objective of this effort is to address transportation needs on this segment of 25th Street to identify existing and future needs for the corridor, some of which may be incorporated into the City’s short-term pavement improvement project between 32nd Ave S and Rose Creek.
 The City of Fargo would like to further its community vision that has permeated recent planning efforts stemming from the Go2030 Plan.

 This study will seek to strike a balance between the need to move traffic between residential areas and employment/commercial areas throughout the region and the Go2030 goal of creating an Active Living transportation corridor along 25th Street S that serves all modes of traffic and enhances the neighborhood character of this part of Fargo.

 The project will kick off in the spring of 2022 with existing traffic data collection.
 Public Input/Engagement along with alternatives development and analysis will take place in spring and summer of 2022 The final report recommendations is scheduled to be completed in early 2023.